daniela-gc/todo-app-rails-vue/README.md

 # todo-app-rails-vue
-Template for Vue CLI and Rails in the same project.
+Simple To-Do app made with Vue CLI and Rails in the same project.